bacalhau-project/bacalhau/docs/docs/setting-up/networking-instructions/networking.md

 Bacalhau jobs are explicitly prevented from starting other Bacalhau jobs, even if a Bacalhau requester node is specified on the HTTP allowlist.
 :::

-## Support for networked jobs on the public network
+## Support for networked jobs on the demo network

 Bacalhau supports *describing* jobs that can access the internet during job execution.
-The ability of a public network to run jobs, that require internet access depends on what compute nodes are currently part of the network.
+The ability of a demo network to run jobs, that require internet access depends on what compute nodes are currently part of the network.

-Compute nodes that join the Bacalhau network do not accept networked jobs by default (i.e. they only accept jobs that specify `--network=none`, which is also the default).
+Compute nodes that join the Bacalhau demo network do not accept networked jobs by default (i.e. they only accept jobs that specify `--network=none`, which is also the default).

-The public compute nodes provided by the Bacalhau network will accept jobs that require HTTP networking as long as the domains are from [this allowlist](https://github.com/bacalhau-project/bacalhau/blob/main/ops/terraform/remote_files/scripts/http-domain-allowlist.txt).
+The demo compute nodes provided by the Bacalhau network will accept jobs that require HTTP networking as long as the domains are from [this allowlist](https://github.com/bacalhau-project/bacalhau/blob/main/ops/terraform/remote_files/scripts/http-domain-allowlist.txt).

 If you need to access a domain that isn't on the allowlist, you can make a request to the [Bacalhau Project team](https://github.com/bacalhau-project/bacalhau/discussions) to include your required domains.
 You can also set up your own compute node that implements the allowlist you need.